 1. The Secret to Profitable E-commerce Campaigns are Social Shares

-To increase sales effectively, an e-commerce company should concentrate on diversifying platform usage by spreading out social media presence which gives the customers a way to connect with the enterprise.
+To increase sales effectiveness, an e-commerce company should concentrate on diversifying platform usage by spreading out social media presence which gives the customers a way to connect with the enterprise.

 These should be through creating different mediums like Facebook, Twitter, and Google plus pages and spread the content through these mediums and by use of social media analytics tools they should understand which one works best.
 Even if one works better than the other, they should not consider cutting them for they risk losing that customer who uses it.

-The ultimate goal of an e-commerce company should be to increase sales effectively trough social media and not over focus on generating followers and social shares.
+The ultimate goal of an e-commerce company should be to increase sales effectively through social media and not over-focus on generating followers and social shares.

 2. Social Media is classified advertising on Steroids